 Boxed warnings first appeared on medications in the 1970s.
 While drug companies are responsible for creating the information on a drug label, only the FDA has the authority to issue a black box warning.

-Black box warnings should warn the public, but they also alert doctors and other prescribers of serious side effects.
-But some evidence suggests that these warnings may go unnoticed by doctors, putting patients at risk.
+Black box warnings warn the public, but also alert doctors and other prescribers to serious side effects.
+Some evidence suggests, however, that these warnings may go unnoticed by doctors, putting patients at risk.

 According to studies, drugs that go through the FDA’s fast track programs for quick approval are also more likely to require black box warnings a few years after they hit the market.
 The FDA is also using more black box warnings than ever before.